Thank you to Children’s Fairyland for providing us with complimentary tickets to visit Winterland.

-Fairy Winterland is the wintertime celebration that takes over Children’s Fairyland with twinkly lights and Santa Claus December 18-23, and 26-30 (yes, lights but no Santa after Christmas).
-Just like a daytime visit to Fairyland, it is best for toddlers through kindergartners and the adults that love to see them smile.
+Fairy Winterland is the wintertime celebration that takes over Children’s Fairyland with twinkly lights and Santa Claus December 16-23 and 26-30 (yes, Santa will appear after Christmas this year so kids can thank him!).
+Just like a daytime visit to Fairyland, it is best for toddlers through kindergarteners and adults that love to see them smile.

-For these exciting days, Fairyland gets a special holiday makeover with thousands of twinkling lights, free cocoa, candy canes, and a visit from Santa Claus (Black Santa since 1993!).
-Look for this year’s celebration to go beyond Christmas to celebrate more cultures and faiths.
+For these exciting days, Fairyland gets a special holiday makeover with thousands of twinkling lights, free cocoa, apple cider, candy canes, and a visit from Santa Claus (Black Santa since 1993!).
+Look out for a holiday-themed scavenger hunt that guides littler readers on a search for clues to win prizes.

 Plan your visit to Fairy Winterland

-Open from 4 pm to 7 pm, things get exciting just before closing time when Santa Claus leads a parade through Fairyland and hands out treats.
+Open from 4 pm to 7 pm, things get exciting just before closing time when Santa Claus leads a parade through Fairyland and hands out treats at 6:30 pm.
 All activities are weather permitting.
-Fairyland will be decked out with thousands of twinkly lights and culturally-diverse holiday displays.
+Fairyland will be decked out with thousands of twinkly lights and culturally diverse holiday displays.

 Fairy Winterland Schedule and Highlights

-Santa Claus Santa Claus will be avoiding lap-sitting for 2020 to keep himself and all the children healthy for the holidays.
+Santa Claus Santa Claus will be avoiding lap-sitting for 2021 to keep himself and all the children healthy for the holidays.
 There will be a letter deposit box in the Chapel of Peace.
 Write a letter with your wishes before coming, and grab a small candy cane on the way out.
-[Note: Though Fairy Winterland is open after Christmas, Santa will not be there]

-6:45 pm parade time!
-Santa Claus leads a dance party on stage and a tot walk that is called Festival of Lights Parade.
+6:30 pm parade time!
+Santa Claus leads a dance party on stage and a tot walk that is called the Festival of Lights Parade.
 Adorbs.